Novel Ceramic/Metallic Materials

 View the Structural Ceramics/Ceramic-Matrix Composites Viewpoints archive

 Novel ceramic and metallic materials offer many advantages over other materials in a variety of structural applications—particularly in the defense, transportation, energy, electronics, and process industries.
 This Technology Map covers a range of advanced ceramic and metallic materials, notably advanced structural ceramics, ceramic-matrix composites, metal-/intermetallic-matrix composites, and interpenetrating-phase composites.
 Although key differences exist, these materials overlap significantly in terms of processing technologies, materials properties, and applications.
 In general, the high strength, wear resistance, and low weight of these materials can contribute to increasingly efficient and resilient transportation and power-generation systems.
 In addition, the thermal and electrical properties of these materials offer users advantages in many applications.
 However, performance, processing, and cost issues continue to limit the commercial viability of these advanced monolithic and composite materials.
-Processing difficulties, and toughness issues resulting in poor reliability, meant that structural ceramic materials failed to live up to the initial promise of the 1980s.
-In addition, IMCs failed to live up to the initial hopes of researchers in the 1990s, and emerging materials such as IPCs have yet to find any clear market niches.
+Processing difficulties and toughness issues resulting in poor reliability meant that structural-ceramic materials failed to live up to the initial promise of the 1980s.
+In addition, IMCs failed to live up to the initial hopes of researchers in the 1990s.
 Developments in areas as diverse as advanced property databases, computer modeling of materials, industry familiarity, and industry structures will all aid commercialization of such advanced materials.